MessageDialog#

 self

-- set_heading_use_markup(use_markup: bool) None #
+- set_heading_use_markup(use_markup: bool) None#

 Sets whether the heading of

-includes Pango markup.See
+selfincludes Pango markup.See

-.Added in version 1.2.
+parse_markup.Added in version 1.2.

 Deprecated since version 1.6: Use

-.- Parameters:
+AlertDialog.- Parameters:

 use_markup – whether to use markup for heading

-- set_response_appearance(response: str, appearance: ResponseAppearance) None #
+- set_response_appearance(response: str, appearance: ResponseAppearance) None#

 Sets the appearance for

-to mark important responses such as the affirmative action, like the Save button in the example.Use
+ADW_RESPONSE_SUGGESTEDto mark important responses such as the affirmative action, like the Save button in the example.Use

-.
+ADW_RESPONSE_DESTRUCTIVEto draw attention to the potentially damaging consequences of usingresponse.
 This appearance acts as a warning to the user.
 The Discard button in the example is using this appearance.The default appearance is

-.Negative responses like Cancel or Close should use the default appearance.
+ADW_RESPONSE_DEFAULT.Negative responses like Cancel or Close should use the default appearance.

 Added in version 1.2.